hwshadow/learning-bootcamps/elasticsearch/02-elastic-core-mechanics/README.md

   "number_of_replicas": "1"
 }
 ```
-the settings above require a minimum of 5 nodes, to maintain green healthy cluster.
+the settings above requires a minimum of 5 nodes, to maintain green healthy cluster.

 # Fields
-* namespaces inside a JSON document
+* are namespaces inside a JSON document
 * have an associated type
-* can be index-only, index+store, store-only
+* can be ingested as index-only, index+store, store-only
-* can be searched if indexing allows
+* can be searched if indexing allows (index-only, index+store)